polifonia-project/pitchcontext/README.md

 Python module for melody analysis based on pitch context vectors.

 ## Prerequisites:
-- lilypond installed and in command line path
+- lilypond installed and in command line path.
-- convert (ImageMagick) installed and in command line path
+- convert (ImageMagick) installed and in command line path.
-- kernfiles and corresponding .json files with melodic features
+- kernfiles and corresponding .json files with melodic features.

 ## Installation
 The latest release of the pitchcontext module can be installed from pypi: